jerdaw/remnote-speed-queue/README.md

 # Enhanced Speed Queue (for RemNote)

-A plugin by **jerdaw** to supercharge your RemNote flashcard review speed and focus.
-This plugin builds upon the original "Queue Speed Mode" by Jamesb.
+A plugin by to supercharge your RemNote flashcard review speed and focus.
+This plugin builds upon the original "Queue Speed Mode" by **Jamesb**.

 ## Planned Features (Work in Progress)